 The single best kid’s birthday party I’ve attended as an adult was a book exchange.
 Everyone brought a wrapped book, the books were redistributed, and everyone left with a new book.
 There was some trading to prevent overlap, but it went off smoothly, without the concomitant cheap bubble solution, unsanitary bendy straw, stickers, pencil, and candy.
 (The second best had those things, but it also had champagne cocktails for the grown-ups and homemade pizza for everyone.)

 The first of the month means a new video is live at Core Strength for Real People!
-This one features a […]
+This one challenges your core, […]